Formation (American football): Defense

 defensive formations are box and secondary.
 The box is defined as an area on the defensive side of the ball, within 5 yards of the line of scrimmage and framed by the offensive tackles.
-This area is most commonly occupied by defensive linemen and linebackers.
+This area is commonly occupied by defensive linemen and linebackers.
 The secondary can refer to the defensive backs as a group, or to the area behind the linebackers usually occupied by defensive backs.
 The two standard NFL defenses, the 4-3 and the 3-4, have 7 players in the box.
-The phrase "8 in the box" is used to indicate that 1 of the 2 safeties has moved into the box to defend against the run.
+The phrase "8 in the box" is used to indicate that one of the two safeties has moved into the box to defend against the run.

 Defensive positions

 The three basic defensive positions are: